khulnasoft/integrations-core/pulsar/README.md

 1. The Pulsar log integration supports Pulsar's [default log format][10].
 Clone and edit the [integration pipeline][11] if you have a different format.

-2. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your `datadog.yaml` file:
+2. Collecting logs is disabled by default in the Khulnasoft Agent.
+Enable it in your `khulnasoft.yaml` file:
    ```yaml
    logs_enabled: true
    ```